Bachelor of Science Analytical Science CW107

 Analytical chemists investigate the chemical nature of substances to identify and understand how they behave in different conditions.
 In the pharmaceutical industry, for example, Analytical Chemists are involved throughout the drug development process to help determine the quality and stability of drug products.

-- Graduates are eligible to progress to Year 4 of the Bachelor of Science (Honours) CW108.
+- Graduates are eligible to progress to Year 4 of the Bachelor of Science (Honours) CW108 PDF.

 What follow-on study opportunities are available?

-Graduates are eligible to progress to Year 4 of the Bachelor of Science (Honours) CW108 with many graduates progressing to MSc or PhD level.
+Graduates are eligible to progress to Year 4 of the BSc (Honours) in Pharmaceutics and Drug Formulation with many graduates progressing to MSc or PhD level.

 What exemptions will I receive?-